phytotoma/Completionist/README.md

   </tr>
 </table>

-This Addon uses a Persistent Database to save your progress for each character.
-Everything is safely stored in the `CompletionistDB` across sessions.

 ## Usage

 If for any reason the minimap button fails to load, you can manually launch the Addon with the command: